lalalune/website/README.md

 ## What Am I Doing Now?

-- Trying to figure out how to make autonomous agents useful
+- R&D for autonomous, self-learning agents
-- Working with the Internet Archive to map the AI existential risk debate
+- Contracted by the Internet Archive to graph the AI existential risk debate
-- Quantum Music?
-- A little bit of mentoring
 - Lots and lots of programming

 ## Contact